Congressman Walter Jones Jr. of North Carolina dies at 76

 RALEIGH, N.C.
-(AP) — Republican U.S. Rep. Walter B. Jones Jr. of North Carolina, a once-fervent supporter of the 2003 invasion of Iraq who later became an equally outspoken Republican critic of the war, died Sunday, his 76th birthday.
+(AP) — Republican U.S. Rep. Walter B. Jones Jr. of North Carolina, a once-fervent supporter of the 2003 invasion of Iraq who later became an equally outspoken critic of the war, died Sunday on his 76th birthday.

 The congressman’s office confirmed his death in a statement, saying Jones died in Greenville, North Carolina.
 His health declining in recent months, Jones entered hospice care in January after breaking his hip.
-He had been granted a leave of absence from Congress in late 2018.
+He had been granted a leave of absence from Congress in late 2018 and was sworn in for his last term back home.

 Jones was a political maverick unafraid to buck his own party.
 He was one of the first Republicans to reverse direction on the war in Iraq, even as his North Carolina district included the sprawling Marine installation Camp Lejeune.

-His ultimate opposition to the Iraq war came with the irony that he instigated a symbolic slap against the French when their country early on opposed U.S. military action in Iraq.
-Jones was among the House members who led a campaign that resulted in the chamber’s cafeteria offering “freedom fries” and “freedom toast” in 2003 — instead of French fries and French toast.
+His ultimate opposition to the Iraq war came with the irony that he instigated a symbolic slap against the French when their country early on opposed U.S. military action.
+Jones was among the House members who led a campaign that resulted in the chamber’s cafeteria offering “freedom fries” and “freedom toast” — instead of French fries and French toast.

 Most Read Nation & World Stories